michaeldigiacomi/CloudWatch-Kinesis-Lambda-Processor/README.md

 # CW-Kinesis-Processor

-This Lambda Function Parses Lex CloudWatch Logs to output just the results of the conversation with Lex.
-This function only contains basic error checking and logging.
-This code is shared as a samople and not targetted for production without adding you own standards.
+This Lambda Function Parses Lex CloudWatch Logs to output just the results of the conversation with Lex to a S3 bucket.
+This function only contains basic error checking and logging as well as hardcoded aspects..
+This code is shared as a sample and not targetted for production without adding you own standards.

 ### Sample CloudWatch Log from Lex
 ```